zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 135] (#msdiv135) {#msdiv135 .ref .msdiv} (18-15)

 [APZ 135.1] (#apz135 .1) {#apz135 .1 .ref .apz} "Thus the second and mine
-Joining” is the second or second of cravings.
+Joining" is the second or second of cravings.
 A person is second Or Wei.
 How is the craving done second?
-Cravings here are images cravings Sounds, odors, tastes, touches are craving” someone's craving is intuitive Nor, it says that the craving is done in the second.
+Cravings here are images cravings Sounds, odors, tastes, touches are craving" someone's craving is intuitive Nor, it says that the craving is done in the second.

 [APZ 135.2] (#apz135 .2) {#apz135 .2 .ref .apz} "TermThe second one has been made
-The person behaves for a long time in the sense of self-esteem “No Sasara” The craving becomes the second.
+The person behaves for a long time in the sense of self-esteem "No Sasara" The craving becomes the second.
 How Whether the person is in the second, and here some person is not due to himself Is it a man or a second who is unsettled, not due to matters, A third is a fourth or a vein, and speaks of its vain.
 How is that?
 Rajakatha (Should be used here 18—8 3 (ii)) Ready. thus person The second one is called.

-[APZ 135.3] (#apz135 .3) {#apz135 .3.ref .apz} "Heating Speak Will Be”
+[APZ 135.3] (#apz135 .3) {#apz135 .3.ref .apz} "Heating Speak Will Be"
 The empty words are twoty beasts spoken.
 How To Hay (Should be used in Mahaniddessa (14-8) 3 (ii)) Alloys in time of gluing Two.
 The sticking of the craving is also the sticking of the view. (here (18-2) 3 can be used Must.)
 This is the allusion of cravings.
 This is the allusion of the view.

-[APZ 135.4] (#apz135 .4) {#apz135 .4 .ref .apz} "This fear looks at me”
+[APZ 135.4] (#apz135 .4) {#apz135 .4 .ref .apz} "This fear looks at me"
 The fear is the nation, the jarrabaya, the fear of death, the Rajabaya, the chorabaya, the fire, Aquarius, apprehension, paranuism, rarity, flock fear, crocodile fear, Cyclone fear, fear of wild animals, fear of survival, fear of reproach, fear of deviations,